Back to Blog

 The Wide Range Is the Real Story

 What this tells you: there is no ceiling on performance, but there is a floor.
 Most dental websites cluster in the 2–5% range because most dental websites are built to exist, not to convert.
-The practices sitting at the top of this range have typically made deliberate choices about page structure, speed, trust signals, and calls to action.
+The practices sitting at the top of this range have made deliberate choices about page structure, speed, trust signals, and calls to action.

 Where Dental Sites Lose People